Alex Munter: Advocacy for LGBTQ+ rights

+Munter was Grand Marshall of the Capital Pride Parade three times in recognition of his leadership in the LGBTQ+ community, in 1993, 2003 and 2013.Munter has spoken out against homophobia throughout his political career.
+Media reported on incidents where his campaign signs were defaced, and he received hostile anti-gay emails.
+In 2022, he spoke publicly about being the target of homophobic slurs while walking his son to daycare.

 Boycott of Capital Pride 2024

 In August 2024, Munter announced that CHEO would not participate in Capital Pride events that year.
 The decision followed a public statement by Capital Pride expressing solidarity with Palestine, and advocating for Boycott, Divestment and Sanctions, in addition to condemning the October 7 attacks on Israel and rising anti-semitism and Islamophobia.
 Munter stated that some community members no longer felt safe or welcome to attend the event due to that statement."
 Capital Pride co-chair Francesco MacAllister-Caruso responded by emphasizing that the organization’s mission is based on equity, justice, and inclusion, and that it aims to foster important conversations on challenging topics."

 Awards and Recognition

-Munter has received awards from several organizations for public service and communication, including recognition during the COVID-19 pandemic, the International Association of Business Communicators (IABC) – Ottawa chapter; the Rotary Club of West Ottawa, and Children’s Healthcare Canada.
+Munter has received awards from several organizations for public service and communication, including the King Charles III Coronation Medal (2025) and the Prix de la francophonie de l'Ontario (2012).

+He has been recognized by the International Association of Business Communicators (IABC) – Ottawa chapter; the Rotary Club of West Ottawa, and Children’s Healthcare Canada.
+He also won the Capital Xtra Hero Award.